-NewSchool of Architecture and Design is approved to train veterans and other eligible persons by the California State Approving Agency for Veterans Education (CSAAVE) Bureau of Private Postsecondary and Vocational Education (BPPVE) under U.S. Code Title 38.
+NewSchool of Architecture & Design is approved to train veterans and other eligible persons by the California State Approving Agency for Veterans Education (CSAAVE) Bureau of Private Postsecondary and Vocational Education (BPPVE) under U.S. Code Title 38.
 NewSchool follows Veterans Administration (VA) regulations and related military regulations in administering student financial and academic affairs for veteran and military students.
 Eligible veterans and dependents, as defined by the VA, can be accepted for education.
 Eligible veterans and dependents may file an application either with NewSchool or the VA.

 Active Duty/Veteran Benefits

 NewSchool honors the following education benefits for active-duty service members, reservists, veterans of the armed forces, spouses and their dependents:

 - The Montgomery GI Bill® (MGIB) reimburses tuition costs through an educational assistance allowance.